VBPrabhu/open-native/README.md

-#OpenNAtive plugin for Android and iOS 8 Cordova.
+#OpenNative plugin for Android and iOS 8 Cordova.

 	The plugin allows you to open Settings view from Android Cordova application and to open Native App settings view from iOS 8 Cordova application.